sgost/contentconcepts-data/services/academic_editing/scientific_manuscript_editing/index.md

       of pages of research papers and thesis with meticulous attention to detail.
     image: ashraf_bio_editor.jpeg
+  - name: Dr Monika M
+    designation: Scientific Editor - Biochemistry & Pharmacology
+    description: Phd in Pharmacology and has over 20 years of experience as a scientist at a leading pharmaceuticals lab.She specializes in ESL writing and editing.
+    image: medical-editor-manuscript.jpeg
 flashBannerTop:
   quoteTitle: Scientifically Sound, Grammatically Perfect Manuscript
   quoteToggle: show